steve-c-smith/travel-site/README.md

 # travel-site
-# This is just a test site that I'm using to practice. -Steve
+# This is just a test site that I'm using to practice.